flabdev/vue-survey-builder/README.md

 ### Steps to use
 **Step 1:**
-Once you it install, you can import the `SurveyBuilder` as shown below
+Once you install it, you can import the `SurveyBuilder` as shown below

 `import { SurveyBuilder, SurveyBuilderJson } from 'vue-survey-builder';`

 **Step 2:**
-Then you can use it in your vue component, as shown below
+You can use it in your vue component, as shown below

 `<SurveyBuilder :options="SurveyBuilderJson" />`

-Here `sampleQuestion` can be the json, which is [here](https://github.com/FissionHQ/vue-survey-builder/blob/master/src/survey-builder.json)
+Here `SurveyBuilderJson` is the json, which is used to form question object.
+Please take a look at it [here](https://github.com/FissionHQ/vue-survey-builder/blob/master/src/survey-builder.json)

-This is used to create a new question.
-We are using this JSON, to build any type of question.
 Depending on the type of question, only few keys are used in the whole JSON.

 **Step 3:**
-It emits an event called `add-update-question` with a question object and the type `this.$root.$emit('add-update-question', question);`
+`SurveyBuilder` emits an event called `add-update-question` with a question object `this.$root.$emit('add-update-question', question);`

-In your component, keep track of this event to capture it
+In your component, keep track of this event to capture the question which is added or updated
 ````
 mounted() {
   this.$root.$on('add-update-question', question => {